 Rovo: Atlassian calls this your "AI teammate."
 Rovo builds on top of Atlassian Intelligence, adding things like agents that can take action, a chat interface for asking questions, and a search function that can pull info from all your connected Atlassian apps.

-The main promise of these two working together is to reduce all the manual, administrative tasks that clog up your day, so you can spend more time planning, building, and getting things done.
+The main promise of these two working together is to reduce manual, administrative tasks, so you can spend more time on high-value planning and building.

 Key features of Jira AI